 Minimum quantity of Rodinal per solution

-As I remember, Agfa recommended to take minimum 10ml of the developer concentrate for each 35mm or type 120 film because this quantity contains the necessary amount of chemicals to process the film correctly and with reproducible results.
+As I remember, Agfa recommended taking a minimum of 10ml of the developer concentrate for each 35mm or type 120 film because this quantity contains the necessary amount of chemicals to process the film correctly and with reproducible results.

 The absolute minimum is 5ml of the concentrate for each 35mm or type 120 film.
 This should be remembered if you plan to develop films using higher dilutions, 1+100 and up to 1+500, for instance for stand development.
 This 5ml minimum quantity of concentrate is recommended by Adox.